cmscaltech/sandie-ndn/xrootd-ndn-oss-plugin/README.md

     The suitable NDN Producer for the NDN based filesystem plugin for XRootD.
     Developed by Caltech@CMS

-    Reading configuration file:
-    Configuration file:  is not valid.
-Using default configuration
     Usage: ./xrdndn-producer [options]
     Note: This application can run without arguments